 - Reaper Man opens with Death being fired and given a mortal life by the Auditors of Reality.
 At the climax of the book, the new Death comes to claim him and the old Death outsmarts and kills his would-be replacement.
 And the reason that Death was "retired"?
 The Auditors though he cared about his "charges" too much.
 The New Death...didn't.

 - Played with in the Grand Finale of The Colbert Report.
 "Grimmy" attempts to strangle Stephen Colbert so Stephen shoots Grimmy dead, resulting in Stephen becoming immortal.

 - Played with in the Red Dwarf episode "Only the Good ".
 Rimmer is left to die on a rapidly disintegrating Red Dwarf.
 Death comes to claim him and Rimmer kicks him in the testicles.
 Rimmer says that "Only the good die young" and runs off, leaving Death to note that this has never happened before and collapse in pain.

 - In Supernatural, Death himself met his demise at Dean's hands after handing him the only thing in existence that could kill him, his scythe.
-Although the personification of death cease to exist, the concept of death did not and a different, friendlier reaper takes up the mantle.
+Although the personification of death ceased to exist, the concept of death did not and a different, friendlier reaper took up the mantle.

 - The premise of Torchwood: Miracle Day is that one day everybody suddenly stopped dying.
 It turns out to be something to do with the immortal Jack Harkness's blood, and Torchwood successfully reverses it.